-a) Verifies the Message 3 MIC.
-If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key frame, the Supplicant silently discards Message 3.
+a) Verifies the Message 3 MIC or AEAD decryption operation result.
+If the calculated MIC does not match the MIC that the Authenticator included in the EAPOL-Key frame or AEAD decryption operation returns failure, the Supplicant silently discards Message 3.